What is the Coefficient of Determination?

 The most common interpretation of the coefficient of determination is how well the regression model fits the observed data.
 For example, a coefficient of determination of 60% shows that 60% of the data fit the regression model.
 Generally, a higher coefficient indicates a better fit for the model.

 However, it is not always the case that a high r-squared is good for the regression model.
-The quality of the coefficient of determination depends on several factors, including the units of measure of the variables, the nature of the variables employed in the model, and the applied data transformation.
-Thus, sometimes, a high coefficient of determination can indicate issues with the regression model.
+The quality of the coefficient depends on several factors, including the units of measure of the variables, the nature of the variables employed in the model, and the applied data transformation.
+Thus, sometimes, a high coefficient can indicate issues with the regression model.

 No universal rule governs how to incorporate the coefficient of determination in the assessment of a model.
 The context in which the forecast or the experiment is based is extremely important, and in different scenarios, the insights from the statistical metric can vary.